The Sunk Cost Fallacy Examples and How They Silently Steal Happiness

 Sunk Loss Fallacy May Be Stealing Your Happiness

-We need to realize that once the anchor of the sunk loss fallacy is lifted we gain the possibility to sail off into the sunset toward better results and more happiness.
-We try and if what we tried does not work cut your losses and try something else.
+We need to realize that once the anchor of the sunk-cost fallacy is lifted, we gain the possibility of sailing off into the sunset toward better results and greater happiness.
+We try, and if what we tried does not work, cut your losses and try something else.

 .